 Unlike many other parts of OAuth, PKCE is designed such that it is impossible to skirt around.

-in OpenID Connect, which clients are expected to validate locally.
+Compare this with something like the nonce in OpenID Connect, which clients are expected to validate locally.

 If a client forgets or skips validation, the flow still completes.
 But with PKCE, the server itself enforces the check.

-You can’t fake PKCE.
+You canât fake PKCE.
 You either follow the spec or you fail.

 As a bonus, PKCE protects against Login CSRF attacks too.

-Attackers can't trick an unsuspecting user to click a link and log in to the wrong account because the user won't have the correct code_verifier
+Attackers can't trick an unsuspecting user to click a link and log in to the wrong account because the user won't have the correct code_verifier.

 PKCE All The Things